NathanielWaggoner/AndroidAudioExamples/README.md

 Goals:

 The goals of this project are pretty simple.
-I'm going to demonstrate all of the Audio pathways I'm currently aware of (and can get implemented in time) to demonstrate I/O.
+I'm going to demonstrate all of the Audio pathways I'm currently aware of (and can get implemented in time for this talk...) to demonstrate I/O.  I specifically want to highlight the varying performance characteristics of the audio approaches, as well as demonstrating their implemenation difficulty.

 This will include Java and C versions.